wl4g-blockchain/linkportal-backend/CONTRIBUTING.md

 Pull requests are great, but we accept all kinds of other help if you like.
 Such as

 - Write tutorials or blog posts.
-Blog, speak about, or create tutorials about one of LinkPortalBackend's many features.
-Mention [@linkportal](https://twitter.com/linkportal) on Twitter and email <linkportal@gmail.com> so we can give pointers and tips and help you spread the word by promoting your content on LinkPortalBackend communication channels.
+Blog, speak about, or create tutorials about one of LinkPortal's many features.
+Mention [@linkportal](https://twitter.com/linkportal) on Twitter and email <linkportal@gmail.com> so we can give pointers and tips and help you spread the word by promoting your content on LinkPortal communication channels.
 - Improve the documentation.
 [Submit documentation](https://github.com/wl4g-blockchain/linkportal/docs/) updates, enhancements, designs, or bug fixes, and fixing any spelling or grammar errors will be very much appreciated.
-- Present at meetups and conferences about your LinkPortalBackend projects.
-Your unique challenges and successes in building things with LinkPortalBackend can provide great speaking material.
+- Present at meetups and conferences about your LinkPortal projects.
+Your unique challenges and successes in building things with LinkPortal can provide great speaking material.
 We'd love to review your talk abstract, so get in touch with us if you'd like some help!
 - Submitting bug reports.
 To report a bug or a security issue, you can [open a new GitHub issue](https://github.com/wl4g-blockchain/linkportal/issues/new).
 - Speak up feature requests.
-Send feedback is a great way for us to understand your different use cases of LinkPortalBackend better.
-If you want to share your experience with LinkPortalBackend, or if you want to discuss any ideas, you can start a discussion on [GitHub discussions](https://github.com/wl4g-blockchain/linkportal/discussions), chat with the LinkPortalBackend team on [Slack](https://linkportal.com/slack), or you can tweet [@linkportal](https://twitter.com/linkportal) on Twitter.
+Send feedback is a great way for us to understand your different use cases of LinkPortal better.
+If you want to share your experience with LinkPortal, or if you want to discuss any ideas, you can start a discussion on [GitHub discussions](https://github.com/wl4g-blockchain/linkportal/discussions), chat with the LinkPortal team on [Slack](https://linkportal.com/slack), or you can tweet [@linkportal](https://twitter.com/linkportal) on Twitter.

 ## Code of Conduct